 Spokane Valley is a larger medium-sized city located in the state of Washington.
 With a population of 94,919 people and 24 constituent neighborhoods, Spokane Valley is the tenth largest community in Washington.

-Unlike some cities, Spokane Valley isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Spokane Valley are a mix of both white- and blue-collar jobs.
+Spokane Valley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Spokane Valley is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Spokane Valley who work in office and administrative support (15.78%), sales jobs (14.68%), and management occupations (7.54%).
+There are especially a lot of people living in Spokane Valley who work in office and administrative support (15.75%), sales jobs (14.94%), and management occupations (7.13%).

-The education level of Spokane Valley citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.93% of adults 25 and older in Spokane Valley have a college degree.
+The education level of Spokane Valley citizens is a little higher than the average for US cities and towns: 21.42% of adults in Spokane Valley have at least a bachelor's degree.

 The most common language spoken in Spokane Valley is English.
 Other important languages spoken here include Spanish and Russian.